EightShapes/esds-site/src/site/components/card/overview.md

   ></esds-do>
   <esds-dont
     caption="Don't wrap text.
 For maximum legibility, a text label should remain on a single line." src="/images/portrait.jpg"
   ></esds-dont>
+  <esds-do
+    caption="Use capitalization for languages that allow capitalization.
+Use capitalization for languages that allow capitalization.
+Use capitalization for languages that allow capitalization.
+Use capitalization for languages that allow capitalization.
+Use capitalization for languages that allow capitalization." src="/images/landscape.png"
+  ></esds-do>
+  <esds-dont
+    caption="Don't wrap text.
+For maximum legibility, a text label should remain on a single line." src="/images/portrait.jpg"
+  ></esds-dont>
+  <esds-dont
+    caption="Don't wrap text.
+For maximum legibility, a text label should remain on a single line.
+Don't wrap text.
+For maximum legibility, a text label should remain on a single line." src="/images/portrait.jpg"
+  ></esds-dont>
 </esds-do-dont>